alteryx/berktacular/README.md

 Berktacular
 ===========

-Berktacular is a gem that parses json type chef environemnt files and does things with them.
+Berktacular is a gem that parses json type chef environment files and does things with them.
 It supports an additional json field called "cookbook_locations" containing a hash of cookbook locations at the same level as "cookbook_versions"
 The top level key is the cookbook name.
 Under it, the following keys are supported:
 <pre>